-4.1 L Abandonment.
-Race Office has the right to abandon the race in the event of adverse weather or an event which consumes the Patrol Boat resource 4.2 ) Shortening course.
-In the event of lack of wind, failing light, failing visibility or other factors 4.5 5 Monitoring of wind/sea conditions The Patrol Boat crew will advise the Race Officer by VHF of any change in seat state/weather conditions at different parts of the course
+4.1 Abandonment.
+Race Office has the right to abandon the race in the event of adverse weather or an event which consumes the Patrol Boat resource 4.2 Shortening course.
+In the event of lack of wind, failing light, failing visibility or other factors 4.5 The Patrol Boat crew will advise the Race Officer by VHF of any change in seaŧ state/weather conditions at different parts of the course

-Additional Control Measures at Finish
+5.Additional Control Measures at Finish

 5.2 Retirement monitoring.
-The Patrol Boats will contact the Race Officer by VHF to notify of any competitors who are retiring and returning to the slip 5.3 Harbour Patrol At least one Patrol Boat will be at the back of the fleet as the tail enders complete the race to ensure that no competitors are left out on the course 5.4 All racers will complete the signing on sheet.
+The Patrol Boats will contact the Race Officer by VHF to notify of any competitors who are retiring and returning to the slip 5.3 At least one Patrol Boat will be at the back of the fleet as the tail enders complete the race to ensure that no competitors are left out on the course 5.4 All racers will complete the signing on sheet.
 Race Officer will ensure all racers are returned to the slipway.